-‘Destiny Age Of Triumph’ Brings Mayhem To Nightfall, Blue Flames Are Back
+‘Destiny’ Age Of Triumph Brings Mayhem To Nightfall, Blue Flames Are Back

 Weekly Nightfall Strike

 Nightfall keeps the same 380 Light level, but is taken to a weekly playlist and adds a new Daybreak modifier to increase player’s Super rates.
-This is similar to the Mayhem modifier in PVP, but the rewards will remain the same as they are today with no changes.
+This is similar to the Mayhem modifier in PVP, but the rewards are the same as they are today with no changes.

 However, the Nightfall buff will return.
 This puts a blue flame around Guardian’s heads and gives an XP buff.
 This is a return to the original days of Destiny when players would gather together on Tuesday to complete the Nightfall to get the benefits of the XP buff through the week.

-Bungie has not made any changes to the Nightfall Strikes beyond the new modifier to increase Super ability recharge rate.
+Bungie has not made any changes to the Nightall Strikes beyond the new modifier to increase Super ability recharge rate.
 The first week of the Age of Triumph will feature the Daybreak modifier with it returning every four weeks.

-Strike scoring remains as well, so players will be able to continue to complete tasks from Rise of Iron, just much more quickly.
+Strike scoring remains so as well so players will be able to continue to complete tasks from Rise of Iron, just much more quickly.

-In an icing on the cake moment, Bungie confirmed there would be some weeks that will have a rainbow burn – Arc, Void, and Solar.
+In an icing on the cake moment, Bungie confirmed there will be some weeks that will have a rainbow burn – Arc, Void, and Solar.

-The introduction of the Daybreak modifier will obviously cause players to change their playstyle, and it is likely to be much more aggressive.
+The introduction of the Daybreak modifier will obviously cause players to change their playstyle, likely to be much more aggressive.
 The developers tested different super recharge rates and eventually settled on the exact same rate from the Crucible Mayhem modifier.
 Bungie says the intent is not to make this new playlist a “Nightfall easy mode,” but it will be interesting to see the response from the Destiny community.

 SIVA Crisis Heroic Strike Playlist